pairing4good/spring-petclinic/prompt.md

 ## Acceptance Criteria

 ### Critical Success Requirements
-1. **MANDATORY Flow Discovery**: Complete User Flow Inventory must be created showing ALL user flows identified through systematic application analysis
+1. **🚨 MOST CRITICAL - ALL TESTS MUST PASS OR BE SKIPPED**: Every individual test must either PASS or be explicitly SKIPPED after 10 fix attempts - NO tests should remain in failing state
-2. **Complete Test Coverage**: 100% of ALL user flows identified in the Flow Discovery phase must have corresponding Playwright tests - NO EXCEPTIONS
+2. **🚨 EQUALLY CRITICAL - WORKFLOW COMMAND VALIDATION**: Agent must identify and run ALL commands from EACH GitHub Actions workflow 3 consecutive times locally.
+Each command must pass all 3 runs.
+If ANY command fails during ANY run, use 10-attempt fix process and restart full validation for ALL commands
-3. **All Tests Written**: No TODO comments or placeholder tests - all functionality must be tested
+3. **MANDATORY Flow Discovery**: Complete User Flow Inventory must be created showing ALL user flows identified through systematic application analysis
-4. **MANDATORY Page Object Model**: Proper Page Object Model implementation is REQUIRED - this is not optional
+4. **Complete Test Coverage**: 100% of ALL user flows identified in the Flow Discovery phase must have corresponding Playwright tests - NO EXCEPTIONS
-5. **Separate Test Files per Flow**: Each user flow must have its own dedicated test file/class for comprehensive coverage
+5. **All Tests Written**: No TODO comments or placeholder tests - all functionality must be tested
-6. **Element Disambiguation**: All Playwright locators must be specific and unambiguous, with proper strategies to handle elements that could match multiple results
+6. **MANDATORY Page Object Model**: Proper Page Object Model implementation is REQUIRED - this is not optional
-7. **CRITICAL - Systematic Test File Validation**: For EACH test file created, agent MUST run the entire test file immediately after writing it and fix any failures (up to 10 attempts per test file) before proceeding to the next flow
+7. **Separate Test Files per Flow**: Each user flow must have its own dedicated test file/class for comprehensive coverage
-8. **MANDATORY Coverage Validation Report**: Final report must show 100% coverage with ALL flows marked as ✅ COMPLETED with passing tests
+8. **Element Disambiguation**: All Playwright locators must be specific and unambiguous, with proper strategies to handle elements that could match multiple results
-9. **CRITICAL - Self-Assessment Questions**: All final self-assessment questions must be answered explicitly with evidence demonstrating thorough coverage
+9. **CRITICAL - Systematic Test File Validation**: For EACH test file created, agent MUST run the entire test file immediately after writing it and fix any failures (up to 10 attempts per test file) before proceeding to the next flow
-10. **Agent Final Validation**: The agent must identify and run ALL commands found in EACH GitHub Actions workflow 3 consecutive times (extract all commands from each workflow file and run them locally, do NOT attempt to execute the workflows themselves).
-This includes build commands, test commands, and any other commands that could cause build failure.
-If there are multiple workflows, validate each workflow's commands separately. **IMPORTANT**: This is ONLY for the agent's final verification - do NOT implement this as part of the test suite, build scripts, or GitHub Actions
+10. **MANDATORY Coverage Validation Report**: Final report must show 100% coverage with ALL flows marked as ✅ COMPLETED with passing tests
-11. **100% Pass Rate**: All tests must pass in all 3 validation runs before considering the issue complete
+11. **CRITICAL - Self-Assessment Questions**: All final self-assessment questions must be answered explicitly with evidence demonstrating thorough coverage
-12. **Flaky Test Resolution**: If any tests fail during the 3-run validation, the agent must fix the flaky tests and then re-run the 3-time validation process until all tests pass consistently
+12. **100% Pass Rate**: All tests must pass in all 3 validation runs before considering the issue complete
-13. **CRITICAL - No Failing Tests**: Every individual test must either pass or be explicitly skipped after 10 fix attempts - no tests should remain in failing state
+13. **Flaky Test Resolution**: If any tests fail during the 3-run validation, the agent must fix the flaky tests and then re-run the 3-time validation process until all tests pass consistently
 14. **Red CI/CD on Failure**: GitHub Actions workflows must fail (show red status) immediately when any Playwright test fails
 15. **Green CI/CD on Success**: All GitHub Actions workflows must be green only when all tests pass
 16. **Build Integrity**: All existing build processes must continue to work without issues